tmllull/raspi/pushNotificationLogin/README.md

 ### Pushover

-Create a file pushoverLogin.sh with the following code, changing *APPTOKEN* AND *USERTOKEN* for the token generated from Pushover.
+Create a file pushoverLogin.sh with the following code, changing *APPTOKEN* and *USERTOKEN* for the tokens generated from Pushover.
 Depending the way you use for execute (explained at the end), you must comment one or other MSG line:

 	#!/bin/bash